We’ve summarized some resources on important topics to consider when teaching at the college level.

-Consider Classroom Assessment Techniques to informally gauge student learning while helping students reflect on their learning process.
+Consider classroom assessment techniques (CATs) to informally gauge student learning while helping students reflect on their learning process.

 Or, creating rubrics can help streamline your grading process and illustrate your expectations.
 While grading writing assignments can be an enormous challenge, there are ways to effectively design and respond to student writing which can help students identify where they can improve their skills.